getpopper/popper/docs/sections/getting_started.md

 > **NOTE**: Any version greater than 2.0 is currently officially
 > supported.

-To get a lit of the available commands:
+To get a list of available commands:

 ```bash
 popper --help